notaryproject/notaryproject.dev/content/en/docs/signing_and_verification.md

 2. **Signing Images**:
 - Producers sign container images before pushing them to the Harbor registry.
-- The cryptographic signature is attached to the image metadata.
+- The cryptographic signature is attached to the image as image metadata.

 3. **Verification Policies**:
 - Consumers or deployment systems configure trust policies within Harbor to specify trusted signatures or signers.